Most of my research is concerned with modelling and analysis of devices.

 Modelling and systematic analysis of interactive systems

-which supports the instantiation of standard property templates to a particular model.
-These templates can be applied systematically to analyse interactive devices [Campos & Harrison, 2008, 2009, 2011] and the use of information resources to restrict analysis to cognitively plausible paths [Doherty, Campos & Harrison, 2008, Dittmar & Harrison, 2010].
-This research is progressing as part of my half time research fellowship at QMUL in the context of medical instruments.
+Current research on this topic includes exploring mechanisms for proving properties of specifications interactive behaviour using model checkers [Campos & Harrison, 2001, 2003].
+Much of this work focuses on the IVY tool developed by Jose Campos at Braga. which supports the instantiation of standard property templates to a particular model.
+These templates can be applied systematically to analyse interactive devices [Campos & Harrison, 2008, 2009, 2011] and [Harrison, Campos & Masci, 2013] and the use of information resources to restrict analysis to cognitively plausible paths [Doherty, Campos & Harrison, 2008, Dittmar & Harrison, 2010, Campos, Doherty and Harrison, 2014].

 This research is progressing as part of a half time research